 - San Fernando Rd. /Western Ave.

 These locations had at least 5 collisions documented.

-Some of the type of accidents listed on there included:
+Some of the type of accidents listed there included:

 - Broadside – Broadside or T-bone collisions which are probably some of the most common accidents that can arise during an intersection are accidents in which a vehicle crashes onto the side of another vehicle.
 Liability usually depends on the situation, but it is based on who had the right of way, and who was clearly negligent during the situation.

-- Side swipe – A side swipe is when a vehicle crosses over their lane and hits a vehicle on their left side with their right side or vice versa.
+- Sideswipe – A sideswipe is when a vehicle crosses over their lane and hits a vehicle on their left side with their right side or vice versa.
 This collision is often seen when vehicles are going at a high velocity but can happen at any point.
-The vehicle who crossed over the lane can be taken as the responsible party, however it depends on the circumstances.
-A side-swipe collision is usually a result of a driver acting negligent and taking their eyes off the road, while accidently turning the wheel too far off.
+The vehicle that crossed over the lane can be taken as the responsible party, however, it depends on the circumstances.
+A side-swipe collision is usually a result of a driver acting negligent and taking their eyes off the road, while accidentally turning the wheel too far off.

 - Pedestrian – A pedestrian accident involves a collision in which a motor vehicle hits an individual walking on the street.
 Since pedestrians have their own walk path marked at an intersection, this can be a common place for pedestrian accidents.
 A pedestrian accident usually occurs because either the driver, or both the driver and the pedestrian were not paying attention to their surroundings.
 A pedestrian usually always has an unspoken right of way, so even if the light is green, if a car driver hits an individual, they will likely be held at least partly responsible.

-If you suffered a car accident, as a driver or pedestrian, you should find legal counsel as soon as possible.
+If you have suffered from a car accident, as a driver or pedestrian, you should find legal counsel as soon as possible.
 Consult with Yarian & Associates, APC.
-At (844) 291-1911.
-We serve all throughout the Glendale area at your convenience.
+Call (818) 459-4999 to schedule a free consultation.
+We represent clients throughout Glendale and Los Angeles.